-The Bank's capital management framework is designed to ensure that the Bank and its subsidiaries are capitalised in line with the Bank's risk appetite and target ratios both of which are approved by the SBG Board and SBSA Board.
-The Bank manages its capital base to achieve a prudent balance between maintaining capital ratios to support business growth and depositor confidence, and providing competitive returns to shareholders.
+The Bank's capital management function is designed to ensure that regulatory capital requirements are met at all times and that the Bank and its principal subsidiaries are capitalised in line with the Bank's risk appetite and target ratios, both of which are approved by the SBG Board and SBSA Board.
+The Bank manages its capital levels to support business growth, maintain depositor and creditor confidence, create value for shareholders, and ensure regulatory compliance.

-The Bank is subject to regulatory capital requirements imposed by the Banks Act and regulations promulgated under section 90 of the Banks Act (as amended and/or replaced from time to time) (with the most recent iteration published on 10 April 2015 as No. R. 10611 in Government Gazette No. 58682) (the "Regulations Relating to Banks").
+The Bank is subject to regulatory capital requirements imposed by the Banks Act and regulations promulgated under section 90 of the Banks Act (as amended and/or replaced from time to time) (with the most recent iteration published on 20 May 2016 in Government Gazette No. 40002) (the "Regulations Relating to Banks").

-The SARB adopted the Basel III regulatory framework ("Basel III") introduced by the BCBC from 1 January 2013 and the Bank has been compliant with the minimum requirements from that date.
+The SARB adopted the Basel III regulatory framework ("Basel III") introduced by the Basel Committee on Banking Supervision ("BCBS") from 1 January 2013 and the Bank has been compliant with the minimum requirements from that date.
 The Bank is well positioned to comply with the requirements that are subject to phase-in rules when they become effective.

-The Banks Act and Regulations Relating to Banks requires SBG and SBSA to maintain a minimum level of capital based on SBG's and SBSA's risk-weighted assets which relate to both on and off-balance sheet exposures.
-Regulatory capital adequacy is measured via three main risk-based ratios, namely common equity tier I, tier I and total capital adequacy ratios.
+The Banks Act and Regulations Relating to Banks require SBG and SBSA to maintain a minimum level of capital based on SBG's and SBSA's risk-weighted assets.
+Regulatory capital adequacy is measured via three risk-based ratios, namely common equity tier I, tier I and total capital adequacy ratios.
 These measures of capital are stated as a percentage of risk-weighted assets.

-Common equity tier I capital is effectively shareholders' equity (ordinary share capital, share premium and retained earnings) less impairments.
-Tier I capital comprises common equity tier 1 and perpetual, non-cumulative instruments with principal loss absorption features issued under the Basel III rules.
-Perpetual non-cumulative preference shares issued under Basel I and II are included in tier I capital but are subject to regulatory phase-out requirements over a 10 year period, effective from 1 January 2013, whilst total capital also includes other items such as the general allowance for credit impairments and subordinated debt with principal loss absorption features issued under the Basel III rules.
-Subordinated debt issued under Basel I and II is included in total capital but is subject to regulatory phase-out requirements over a 10 year period, effective from 1 January 2013
+Common equity tier I capital comprises ordinary share capital, share premium, retained earnings and qualifying non-controlling interest less impairments.
+Tier I capital comprises common equity tier 1 and other qualifying non-controlling interest plus perpetual, non-cumulative instruments with either contractual or statutory principal loss absorption features issued under the Basel III rules.
+Perpetual non-cumulative preference shares issued under Basel I and II are included in tier I capital but are subject to regulatory phase-out requirements over a 10 year period which commenced on 1 January 2013, whilst total capital also includes other items such as the general allowance for credit impairments and subordinated debt with either contractual or statutory principal loss absorption features issued under the Basel III rules.
+Subordinated debt issued under Basel I and II is included in total capital but is currently subject to regulatory phase-out requirements over a 10 year period which commenced on 1 January 2013.